Political Science (PSC)

 1-3, 1/0

-Prerequisite: Upper-division status or permission of instructor.
+Prerequisite: Junior or senior standing or permission of instructor.
 Simulation of a trial court or appellate court proceeding involving teams of students acting as prosecutors'/plaintiffs' attorneys, defense attorneys, and witnesses.
 Students develop case strategy, analyze evidence, integrate legal precedent, prepare a written brief, question witnesses, and present oral arguments to the court in opening and closing statements.
 Final project is a mock trial presentation held in a formal courtroom setting.
 Offered every semester.

 PSC 488 INTERNSHIP